How it works

 It’s also a useful project to undertake before going out for funding or approaching strategic partnerships.
-That’s because it allows you to prove to stakeholders outside of your business how valuable your brand is – and the type of consumers who have an affinity with it.
+It allows you to prove to stakeholders outside of your business how valuable your brand is – and the type of consumers who have an affinity with it.

 As a first step, you can begin your survey with a qualifying question to make sure only those respondents who are actually aware of your brand carry on with the survey.
 A qualifying question might look like this:

-Those who answer ‘A’ will be qualified into the survey and shown the next question.
+Those who answer Your brand will be qualified into the survey and shown the next question(s).
 Those who are unaware of your brand will be thanked for their time and exited, meaning you don’t have to waste money on responses that aren’t useful.

 Q. How often do you typically purchase [your brand]?